discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 ### Test Email

-**Test your email to make sure it is working!** Discourse relies heavily on email to notify people about conversations happening on the forum.
-Visit [the admin email settings](/admin/email), then enter an email address in the "email address to test" field and click <kbd>send test email</kbd>.
+Discourse relies heavily on email for signups and conversation notifications. **Test your email to make sure it is working!**  Visit [the admin email settings](/admin/email), then enter an email address in the "email address to test" field and click <kbd>send test email</kbd>.

-Did it work?
-Great! **Read this test email closely**, it has critical email deliverability tips.
-If you didn't get the test email, guess what?
-Your users probably aren't getting any email notifications, either.
-That's not good.
+- You got the test email?
+Great! **Read that email closely**, it has important email deliverability tips.
+- You didn't get the test email?
+This means your users probably aren't getting any signup or notification emails either.

 Email deliverability can be hard.
-We strongly recommend using dedicated email services like [Mandrill](http://mandrill.com), [MailGun](http://www.mailgun.com/), or [MailJet](http://www.mailjet.com/), which offer generous free plans that works fine for small forums.
+We strongly recommend using dedicated email services like [Mandrill](http://mandrill.com), [MailGun](http://www.mailgun.com/), or [MailJet](http://www.mailjet.com/), which offer generous free plans that works fine for most communities.

-If you'd like to enable replying to topics via email, [see this howto](https://meta.discourse.org/t/set-up-reply-via-email-support/14003).
+If you'd like to enable *replying* to topics via email, [see this howto](https://meta.discourse.org/t/set-up-reply-via-email-support/14003).

 ### Categories